Understanding the Distinction Between Cleaning, Disinfecting, and Sterilizing

 - Disinfecting minimizes the number of microorganisms on surfaces to a safe level, while sterilization aims to eliminate all forms of microbial life.

-- Disinfecting and sterilizing involve the use of specific chemical agents, heat, pressure, or radiation.
-Whereas, cleaning primarily relies on water, detergents, and physical agitation.
+- Disinfecting and sterilizing involve using specific chemical agents, heat, pressure, or radiation.
+Cleaning, on the other hand, primarily relies on water, detergents, and physical agitation.

 - Disinfecting is commonly employed in household, healthcare, and public settings, while sterilization is critical in medical and laboratory environments.